 The folksy fifth quartet is played more often than the, I think, more interesting sixth.
 What we have in this clip is only the third movement of a consistently inspired work.
 Like many other composers, he had written in a wilder, more experimental, way in the ’20s (the Chôros) and felt a need in the ’30s for a return to somewhat tighter formal structures.
 His weakness was diffuseness.
 Hence the Bachianas and the renewed interest in the discipline of quartet-writing.

-It was also, for Villa-Lobos as for many composers in the ’30s, a matter of making their music more comprehensible and communicative, of coming out of the ivory tower of the avant-garde.
+It was also, for Villa-Lobos as for many composers in the ’30s, a matter of making their music simpler and more communicative.
 Compare Rudepoêma (1921-26) with Ciclo Brasiliero (1936-37), both for piano (though the ’20s also produced the straightforward Cirandinhas and Cirandas).
 The sixth quartet was written at the time when, in the northern part of the hemisphere, Copland was writing his most appealing music (the period from El Salón México in 1936 to the second set of Old American Songs in 1952).
 Even Bartók wrote a popular masterpiece in 1943.

-After the war, Villa-Lobos’s large-scale works were often rather formulaic responses to commissions.
+After the war, Villa-Lobos’s large-scale works were usually rather formulaic responses to commissions.
 Most of his best work was in the chamber medium.